 Know the Strengths of Your Policy

 Not all life insurance plans are created equal.
-In fact, even a single insurance company could offer a wide range of policy types, and it’s essential that you be aware of how yours is best used and employ it accordingly.
-For instance, term life insurance – that is, those that only remain active for a specific length of time – can work as collateral for loans or to provide protection during a particularly expensive period of life.
-On the other hand, whole life insurance – which provides lifelong coverage and often includes cash value – is a better fit for individuals facing chronic health conditions or who are looking toward their retirement and estate planning.
+In fact, even a single insurance company could offer a wide range of policy types.
+For instance, term life insurance, which only remains active for a specific length of time, can work as collateral for loans or to provide protection during a particularly expensive period of life.
+On the other hand, whole life insurance, which provides lifelong coverage and often includes cash value, is a better fit for individuals facing chronic health conditions or who are looking toward their retirement and estate planning.

 Consider Converting Your Plan